ErBert0/PARCO-Computing-2026-244354/README.md

 - **Input:** The C++ program accepts the path to a matrix in `.mtx` format.
 The parallel version also accepts a scheduler name (`static`, `dynamic`, or `guided`) as the second argument.

 - **Output:** You will end up with two different files `.out` and `.err`
-    - The `.out` file will contain the CPU time and the elapsed time of the process in ms
+    - The `.out` file will contain the Elapsed Time for the 10 different runs
     - The `.err` file will contain the `perf stat` analysis

 ### 5.1 Running Locally